aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/01-plugin-repo-creation.md

 title: Repo Creation
 ---

-## The Plugin Repository Creation Process
+## The Plugin Repo Creation Process

 To be available for setup in the aragonOSx framework, a `PluginRepo` must be created.
 Two framework contracts manage the `PluginRepo` creation process: